MichaelRWolf/wendy-ai/notes-from-google-doc.md

 The soul recognizes guidance, higher self, ascended masters, angels, or other beings of Light.

-It’s personal, interactive spirituality without the rigid external hierarchy.
+It's personal, interactive spirituality without the rigid external hierarchy.

 Energetic Tone:

-Conversational, co-creative, intuitive — “Spirit and I are partners.”
+Conversational, co-creative, intuitive — "Spirit and I are partners."

 Example Language:

-“My Higher Self showed me that fear isn’t the enemy — it’s simply energy asking to move.
-When I honored that, everything shifted.”
+"My Higher Self showed me that fear isn't the enemy — it's simply energy asking to move.
+When I honored that, everything shifted."

 In your ecosystem: